 Our Quality Improvement (QI) program strives to ensure that our members have access to high-quality health care services that are safe, effective and responsive to their needs.
 Our QI program extends to all departments, at all levels.
 QI activities are organized around three areas: member and provider services, clinical programs and internal operations.

-- Assure access to high quality medical and behavioral health care services
+- Ensure that quality medical and behavioral health care is available and accessible

-- Apply the chronic care model to all disease management programs
+- Apply the chronic care model to all disease manage¬ment programs and comorbid conditions

-- Support members with acute and long-term health care needs
+- Provide support to members with acute and long-term health care needs

 - Monitor and improve coordination of care in all health care settings